praiskup/praiskup.github.io/_posts/2021-08-02-aws-instances.md

 We still keep also several complementary "on-demand" builders just in case there was some spot request allocation outage.
-Admittedly, this has not happened to us so far - probably because we set the maximum spot price circa on the level of on-demand price, and our builders are usually run for a short time only.
+Admittedly, this has not happened to us so far - probably because we set the maximum spot price circa on the level of the on-demand price, and our builders are usually run for a short period of time.

 Pricing